 Melinda Schawel is an artist who has always been drawn to the physicality of the creative process.
 Known predominantly for her highly textured works on paper, Melinda captures the grandeur and minutiae of the natural world in her abstracted compositions.
 Micro and macro details emerge from the paper through her intense manipulation of the base material, often a thick and heavy paper, using a myriad of techniques.
 Drilling, tearing, scoring and perforating, in combination with inks and fluid acrylic, creates interplays between colour, form and texture.
-Melinda has recently been exploring metal, continuing to develop the push-pull tension within her work but in a more three-dimensional realm.
-“Regardless of the medium, the physicality of the process is extremely cathartic and allows me time to process some of the harsh realities of life but also more importantly to recognize the beautiful, delicate moments that appear in the most unexpected places.”
+Melinda has explored metal, continuing to develop the push-pull tension within her work but in a more three-dimensional realm.
+“Regardless of the medium, the physicality of the process is extremely cathartic and allows me time to process some of the harsh realities of life but also more importantly to recognise the beautiful, delicate moments that appear in the most unexpected places.”
 As independent arts writer and curator Marguerite Brown writes, “Schawel’s forms hover on the surface, occasionally collide into one another, and act in dynamic tandem. ….From aqueous stains to areas of hard-edged mineral density, the artist adapts her methods of application in search of a visual equilibrium within each image, and notes the importance of knowing when to hold back.
 This awareness translates in the successful and subtle evocation of atmospheric space.”